Unity-Technologies/com.unity.perception/README.md

 ### Suggested IDE Setup
 For closest standards conformity and best experience overall, JetBrains Rider or Visual Studio w/ JetBrains Resharper are suggested.
 For optimal experience, perform the following additional steps:
 * To allow navigating to code in all packages included in your project, in your Unity Editor, navigate to `Edit -> Preferences... -> External Tools` and check `Generate all .csproj files.`

+## Known issues

+* The Linux Editor 2019.4.7f1 and 2019.4.8f1 might hang when importing HDRP-based Perception projects.
+For Linux Editor support, use 2019.4.6f1 or 2020.1

 ## License
 * [License](com.unity.perception/LICENSE.md)